Getting a Postwar Steam Whistle to Work As it Should

 Put the fan back on.

 It should press on.
 Don't try to put it in the exact same orientation as before.
 You want new grooves cut into the plastic as you press it on to hold it well.
 How far, carefully as far as you can without binding or bottoming out.
 Make sure it spins freely.
-If you had to sand the ridges down, a little dab of hobby glue in the fan shaft should help to keep it from slipping.
+If you had to sand the ridges down on the armature shaft, a little dab of hobby glue in the fan shaft should help to keep it from slipping.

 Now put the brush plate back on. first test fit the plate without brushes.
 To make sure nothing binds and the fan/armature spin freely.